meleu/my-notes/links.md

 - <https://csslayout.io/> - nice inspiration to pick a layout and then practice CSS.
 - <https://htmldom.dev/> - useful DOM manipulation recipes.
 - <https://thisthat.dev/> - What is the difference between this & that? e.g.: `display: none` vs. `[hidden]`
-- <https://welearncode.com/> - Ali Spittel website.
+- <https://welearncode.com/> - Ali Spittel's website.
 High quality articles.

+## free assets

+- <http://heropatterns.com> - A collection of repeatable SVG background patterns for you to use on your web projects.
+- <https://unsplash.com> - Nice and free photos.
+- <https://undraw.co/illustrations> - Nice and free illustrations.
+- <https://paletton.com/> - Useful tool to help you to pic a nice color scheme.

 ## node